godfat/gem-compact/README.md

 Clean up gems for all the paths, including development dependencies.

+This is mainly to cleanup gems installed with `--user-install`, because `gem cleanup` would not try to cleanup gems installed there, and would also ignore development dependencies.
+With `gem compact` it would try to cleanup everything it could.

 ## REQUIREMENTS:

 * Tested with MRI (official CRuby), Rubinius and JRuby.